An OP5 Monitor installation with Bischeck installed. For information on how to install this addon, please read: Installing Bischeck

 Getting started with Bischeck and OP5 Monitor

-Until version 6.1 of op5 Monitor all monitoring was limited to static thresholds, like the classic 90% utilization for a file system.
+Prior to version 6.1 of OP5 Monitor, all monitoring was limited to static thresholds, like the classic 90% utilization for a file system.
 In many business cases static thresholds are not enough since they only provide a limited granularity as to when an alarm should be triggered.
 In the file system example it can be equally important to have a threshold for the speed of growth of the utilization.
 This means that we need to be able to define a threshold by calculating a utilization delta over a period of time.
-With Bischeck Adaptive and dynamic thresholds we can:
+With Bischeck adaptive and dynamic thresholds we can:

-Define different threshold depending on the time of the day, day of the week or month
+Define different thresholds depending on the time of the day, day of the week or month.

 All this, and much more, can be done with Bischeck.
-Bischeck integrates with op5 Monitor over standard API like Livestatus and NSCA.
+Bischeck integrates with OP5 Monitor over standard APIs such as Livestatus and NSCA.

-For this article we will use an example from the area of network traffic.
-Our imaginary customer's network load differs a lot between day and night but previously the same threshold has been used irregardless of time of day.
+In this article we will use an example concerning network traffic.
+Our imaginary customer's network load differs a lot between day and night but previously the same threshold has been used regardless of time of day.
 During the night a huge volume of backup data is transferred over the network which often pushes the utilization over the 80% utilization limit set for critical level.
-This behavior is acceptable during the night but not during the day.
+This behaviour is acceptable during the night but not during the day.
 The result in this scenario is that our customer experiences a large number of alarms during the night even though the situation is perfectly acceptable.
 One solution is to increase the threshold for critical alarms to 90% but that will not be acceptable during the day.
 Another solution is to disable notifications during the night but that will be like driving blind.